sumanth-vnm/Sush_Interactive_C-shell/README.md

     - **ctrl-d:** Terminated the shell without causing distubance to the original terminal.

-- **replay (Bonus):** replay a command for every given amount of seconds and till upto a finite number of given seconds.Implemented in replay.c
+- **replay:** replay a command for every given amount of seconds and till upto a finite number of given seconds.Implemented in replay.c